What current and future students and families need to know about federal aid changes taking effect on July 1, 2026.

-Students entering college beginning with the Summer 2026 term and after or changing academic programs after July 1, 2026:
+Students entering college beginning Summer 2026 term or after, or changing academic programs after July 1, 2026:

 The impact of these changes depends on when you begin your program and whether you borrowed federal loans before July 1, 2026.